timegridio/timegrid/readme.md

 **The problem**

-Small and medium scale businesses wish to provide online service booking for their customers, but the tools out there are either *too expensive* or *too complex* for their needs.
+Freelancers and medium scale businesses wish to provide online appointments of services to their customers, but the tools out there are either *too expensive* or *too complex* for their needs.

 **The Solution**

-Timegrid is a single platform holding all *businesses* and *customers* while letting them an *affordable* and *easy to use* way to interact. *Simple*, *Useful*, and *Fast*.
+Timegrid lets them to *easily* interact through *online appointments*. *Simple*, *Useful*, and *Fast*.

 Built with the [**Laravel 5.2**](http://laravel.com/docs/5.2) framework for [**PHP**](http://php.net/).

-## The Library
+## Online Appointments Package

-Timegrid uses [Concierge library](https://github.com/timegridio/concierge) to handle bookings.
+If you are just looking for the appointing library to use with your own *Laravel* app, see [Concierge library](https://github.com/timegridio/concierge).

 ## Screenshots